MultiverseLearningProducts/restaurant-menus/README.md

 ### Models
 - Define the models!
 Here are the details:
-  - The `Restaurant` model should have name location and cuisine properties, all of which are strings.
+  - The `Restaurant` model should have name, location, and cuisine properties, all of which are strings.
   - The `Menu` model should have title which is also a string.

 ### Tests